JuliaRobotics/Caesar.jl/docs/src/examples/using_ros.md

 Colors.jl is added as a conditional requirement to get `Caesar._PCL.PointCloud` support ([see PCL page here](@ref pointclouds_and_pcl)).

 !!! note
-    Imports and type generation is necessary for RobotOS and Caesar to work properly.
+    Imports and type generation are necessary for RobotOS and Caesar to work properly.

 ## Prepare Any Outer Objects